 Central banks don't regularly trade currencies in foreign exchange markets.
 But they have a significant influence.
 Central banks hold billions in foreign exchange reserves.
 Japan holds $1.2 trillion, mostly in U.S. dollars.
 Japanese companies receive dollars in payment for exports.
 They exchange them for yen to pay their workers.

 Japan, like other central banks, could trade yen for dollars in the forex market when it wants the value to fall.
 That makes Japanese exports cheaper.
-Japan prefers to use more indirect methods though, such as raising or lowering interest rate to affect the yen's value.
+Japan prefers to use methods that are more indirect though, such as raising or lowering interest rate to affect the yen's value.

 For the past 300 years, there has been some form of a foreign exchange market.
 For most of U.S. history, the only currency traders were multinational corporations that did business in many countries.
 They used forex markets to hedge their exposure to overseas currencies.
 That's because the U.S. dollar was fixed to the price of gold.
 According to the gold price history, gold was the only metal the United States used to back up the value of the nation’s paper currency.

 The foreign exchange market didn't take off until 1973.
 That's when President Nixon completely untied the value of the dollar to the price of an ounce of gold.
 The so-called gold standard kept the dollar at a stable value of 1/35 of an ounce of gold.
 The history of the gold standard explains why gold was chosen to back up the dollar.

 Once Nixon abolished the gold standard, the dollar's value quickly plummeted.
 The dollar index was established to give companies the ability to hedge this risk.
 Someone created the U.S. Dollar Index to give them a tradeable platform.
 Soon, banks, hedge funds, and some speculative traders entered the market.
 They were more interested in chasing profit than in hedging risks.